redhat-developer/lsp4ij/docs/user-defined-ls/typescript-language-server.md

 # TypeScript Language Server

-You can use the [TypeScript language server](https://github.com/typescript-language-server/typescript-language-server) to benefit with `TypeScript`, `React` and `JavaScript` support:
+You can use the [TypeScript language server](https://github.com/typescript-language-server/typescript-language-server) to benefit from `TypeScript`, `React` and `JavaScript` support:

 ![TypeScript demo](../images/user-defined-ls/TypeScriptServerDemo.gif)